 FERC receives or collects the personal data of its members, worshippers at its services, attendees of its activities and programs, visitors and staff for purposes reasonably required by it as a place of worship with its attendant activities and programs.

 FERC will not use the personal data for any purpose other than that for which it was collected.
 Should FERC require any personal data in its possession to be used for a purpose other than those for which consent was originally given, fresh consent will be sought to use the data for that new purpose.

 Disclosure to third parties outside Singapore shall only be to organisations that are required or undertake to process the data with a comparable level of data protection as that required under Singapore law.

 FERC will not collect, use or disclose the personal data of persons below the age of thirteen (13) for any purpose unless written parental or guardian consent has been given for such purpose.

-Should an individual wish to withdraw or limit his/her consent to FERC’s collection, use and disclosure of his/her personal data, they can write in with full particulars to our Data Protection Officer (“DPO”) using the contact details provided in paragraph 20 below.
+Should an individual wish to withdraw or limit his/her consent to FERC’s collection, use and disclosure of his/her personal data, or to have any collected data deleted, they can write in with full particulars to our Data Protection Officer (“DPO”) using the contact details provided in paragraph 20 below.

 Any personal data collected by FERC shall be accessible by office bearers, employees, and members of FERC who are engaged in the planning and implementation of Church activities or the management and administration of the Church.
 Such persons are to use the data only for the purpose for which the data was collected.
 Such persons shall also observe strict confidentiality at all times.